 The Taino are the third group to live on the island.
 Taino settlements have been discovered in all of the Virgin Islands.
 Much more is known about them and their more advanced social systems.
 They traveled between the islands in canoes, made pottery, slept in hammocks, used intricate ornamentation, and used rocks as castanets to make music.
 They were known as a more peaceful group of people, unlike the Kalinago, a more militant, dominance-driven group indigenous to the Virgin Islands.

-Today, there are no indigenous people living on the Virgin Islands.
+Today, there are no indigenous people living in the Virgin Islands.
 They were wiped out within 100 years of the Spanish arrival to the Caribbean.
-Most were killed from infectious diseases they were not immune to as well as warfare and the abusive enslavement by the colonists.
+Most were killed from infectious diseases they were not immune to, as well as warfare and the abusive enslavement by the colonists.